Keen-Sheen/AVAX/README.md

 ### Atomic Transactions

 As a network composed of multiple blockchains, Avalanche uses *atomic transactions* to move assets between chains.
 Coreth modifies the Ethereum block format by adding an *ExtraData* field, which contains the atomic transactions.

+### Tokens on the C-Chain
+## AVAX
+AVAX plays the same role on the C-Chain that ETH does on the Ethereum Network.
+When you create or call a smart contract, you pay the transaction fee (gas cost) with AVAX.
+You can transfer AVAX between accounts and send AVAX to a smart contract using native EVM tools and libraries.

 ### Avalanche Native Tokens (ANTs)